// you’re reading...

 In 1965, Paul McCartney was engaged to Jane Asher, but he wasn’t that happy in his relationship.
 That frustration gave rise to this song.
-And, as I listened to the lyrics, it occurred to me that often marketers forget that relationships are not forever.
+And as I listened to the lyrics, I realized marketers often forget that relationships are not forever.

 Your lips are moving,